HELP CENTER

 How Your Heat Pump Works

+The air conditioner pumps heat out of your house in the summer.
+The process is reversed in winter.
 It uses an indoor coil, an outdoor coil and a compressor to transfer heat from the air inside your house to the air outdoors.
-Here’s how it works:

 • A fan blows air across indoor coils filled with refrigerant.